Fishing Our Lakes, Rivers, and Streams

 Beyond bass, Lake Keowee supports popular fisheries for crappie and bluegill and supports a good population of channel catfish.

 Public access to Lake Keowee is limited to a handful of Duke Energy Access Areas, but those areas are well distributed and large enough that together they provide decent boating access to all parts of the lake and good opportunities for bank fishing.
-Additional access can be had through the following county parks: South Cove, Mile Creek, and High Falls.
+Additional access can be found through the following county parks: South Cove, Mile Creek, and High Falls.

 Jocassee Outdoor Center offers guided fishing and other angler services for Lake Keowee.